NOAA-OWP/sac-sma/test_cases/ex1/run/README.md

-The forecast executable is generated in this ../../bin/ directory relative to this one.
+The forecast executable is generated in the ../../../bin/ directory relative to this one.
-It takes one command line argument, a namelist file.
+The executable takes one command line argument, a namelist file.

-Typical usage:  sac.exe [namelist filename]
+Usage:  ../../../bin/sac.exe [namelist filename]

 In this example, the namelist is 'namelist.bmi.HHWM8'

+Outputs are written in the ../output/ directory.